YieldRay/serve-router/README.md

     .get("/two", () => new Response("two"))

 // Pitfall:
-// only the last Response object you returns send to the client
+// only the first Response object you returns send to the client
+// it throws if you return a Response for the same path twice time
-// the third parameter is the last Response object returned by previous handler (if given)
+// the third parameter is the Response object returned by previous handlers
-// keep in mind that you should check it to determinate if a Response is already given
-// otherwise you may have your correct Response overwritten! app.all("/(.*)", (_req, _ctx, res) => {
+// it is null if no Response is returned app.all("/(.*)", (_req, _ctx, res) => {
-    if (!res) return new Response("Oops! nothing here!", { status: 404 })
+    if (!res) return new Response("Oops!
+No Response for you!", { status: 404 })
+})

+// you can return an array with it's first element is a Response
+// to force override previous Response app.get("/override", () => {
+    return [new Response("force override")]
+})

+// revoke previous Response
+app.get("/404", () => {
+    return [undefined]
 })

 serve(app.export)